 Our Current Policy Projects:

-Health Care Reform Implementation in North Carolina
+Access to Health Care for People Living with HIV in North Carolina

 HIV Confidentiality and Stigma